dexset/descore/doc/des/util/emm.md

-It used if class manipulate some raw data and must free it then finish work.
+ExternalMemoryManager is used when class manipulate some raw data and must free it then work is finished.
-For example OpenGL wrapers must free data when it destroy.
+For example OpenGL wrapers must free data when on destroy.
 Standart destructor mechanism does not provide immediate free data.

 ExternalMemoryManager can store other EMM's and then call `destroy()` for it `destroy()` calls for all stored EMM's.

+ExternalMemoryManager can store other EMM's and call `destroy()` for all of them when necessary.

 Example: